 The Netherlands, at the behest of the industry, proposed to tax passengers €7.
 The French government called for an éco-contribution of €1.5 for economy class within the EU and up to €18 for business class outside the EU.
 This tax was projected to raise €160 million ($200 million) annually.4

 Overall, EU taxes on air travel comprise 3% to 14% of total fares.
 Proceeds mostly go to central governments—except for France, which ring-fences them to alternative transport.

 New York-New Jersey

 The states are highly motivated to support the proposal.
 Each operates a mass-transit system that has been systemically underfunded and whose recent revenues has been sharply cut as result of the pandemic.
 And each has committed to aggressively reduce CO2 emissions from the transportation sector.

 The Port Authority

-The Port Authority of NY-NJ is the logical candidate to administer the program.
+The Port Authority of NY-NJ is a logical (but not only) candidate to administer the program.
 It operates the airports and can certify that the funds will be directed towards sustainable transport projects.6

 The PA is nominally constrained by the Federal Aviation Administration (“FAA”) on how much it can levy in passenger facility charges (“PFCs”) and for what purpose.7 8 But the rationale of an STS is not to fund airport infrastructure but to mitigate flying’s impact on the environment.

 Awareness of aviation’s role in climate change is growing.
 The World Travel and Tourism Council characterized it as an existential threat.9 CitiBank projects that the cost to offset U.S. air travel could rise to $3.8 billion per year by 2025 for economy seats alone.10

 Some carriers have already taken action.
-In early 2020, before COVID-19 roiled the industry, Delta and JetBlue each announced programs to carbon offset all passenger air travel.13 14
+In early 2020, before COVID-19 roiled the industry, Delta and JetBlue each announced programs to carbon-offset all passenger travel.13 14